NBA Trade Rumors: A Christmas Wish List For All 30 NBA Teams [Opinion]

 Dallas Mavericks: Dirk Nowitzki and the Mavs must reach a buyout agreement.

 Denver Nuggets: The Nuggets just continue to hold on to payers longer than they should.
-Why is Kenneth Faried still a part of this team and why hasn’t the Los Angeles Clippers made a call about Emmanuel Mudiay?.
+Why is Kenneth Faried still a part of this team and why hasn’t the Los Angeles Clippers made a call about Emmanuel Mudiay?

-Golden State Warriors: It may seem that the Warriors are in need of no one but that isn’t entirely true.
+Golden State Warriors: It may seem that the Warriors are in need of no one, but that isn’t entirely true.
 I’ve spoken before about the Warriors and a possible Jahili Okafor signing.

 Houston Rockets: The Rockets really should look into getting rid of Ryan Anderson.
 While he does provide offense from the perimeter, the Rockets need a banger in the post to compliment Clint Capela.

-Los Angeles Clippers: The Clips are are the subject of all trade rumors now with the possibility of trading away Jordan.
+Los Angeles Clippers: The Clips are the subject of all trade rumors now with the possibility of trading away Jordan.
 With Paul gone and Blake hurt, the Clippers are in danger of reaching the level of the Phoenix Suns.
 A move for a point guard and shooting guard should be a top priority if Jordan is traded.
 Should they go after Bradley Beal?

 Los Angeles Lakers: Youth is the key word for the Lakers.
 However, they should look to infuse some veteran leadership with these young guys.
 Moving Randle and Brook Lopez will give the Lakers the flexibility they need to sign LeBron James should he decide to leave.
 And, for the love of God, please do something with Luol Deng.